SpaceDandy13/oss-repo-template/labs/lab-04/Lab4.md

 3.
   Without a license, users will not have permission to use the code under copyright, which is bad for an open source project.
-  A license can make sure everyone could use and share the code safely.
+  A license can make sure everyone could use and share the code safely. people will not join the project if it doesn't have an license.

 4.
-  If a project does not have
+  If a project does not have an explicit license, it follows default copyright laws.
+That means codes are actually owned by the person who wrote it.
+As a result, I do not have right to use or share the code.

+5.
+  Yes, I agree with this claim.